-Your catchment area school may not be the nearest suitable school for SCC funded school travel - you must check this if SCC funded school travel is important to you.
+Your catchment area school may not be the nearest suitable school for SCC funded school travel - you must check this before you apply for a school place if SCC funded school travel is important to you.

 Important: If your child is offered a place at a school that is not your nearest suitable school but a place could have been offered at a nearer school when your admission application is decided, whether or not you applied for that school, you will be responsible for making school travel arrangements for your child, travelling with them as necessary, and paying their travel costs.